cocos/cocos-docs/en/editor/extension/store/upload-store.md

 # Submitting Resources to Cocos Store

 Cocos Creator has a built-in **Extension Store** for users to browse, download and automatically install official or third-party extensions and resources.
 Users can also submit their own extensions, art materials, music and sound effects to the extension store for sharing or selling.
-Let's look at the submission process for extensions as an example.
+Here is an example of submitting an extension.

 ![img](../image/store.png)